13.22 Health Promotion and Disease Prevention: Considerations and Interventions

 • Have you had an allergic reaction to cannabis?
 If affirmative, ask probing questions such as: What is the reaction?
 When did it start?
 How do you treat it?

 If the client is interested in using medical cannabis, your role as a nurse is to understand their interest and guide them to find appropriate learning resources.
-You can also advocate for educational resources about medical cannabis if a client’s healthcare setting or community lacks resources or support.
+You can also advocate for educational resources about medical cannabis if a client’s health care setting or community lacks resources or support.

 Sleep